malinajs/malinajs.github.io/docs/src/index.md

 ## Reference

 ---
 You can get reference to element/component using `#ref` and save it to a variable.
+Variable is set to null on destroying.

 ```html
 <script>